debrax/debrax.github.io/_tabs/about.md

 order: 4
 ---

-I'm a french software engineer with 6+ years of experience in web development.
-I'm interested in pragmatic programming and software craftsmanship.
-I daily fight to get things done.
+I'm a french software engineer with 9+ years of experience in web development.
+I'm interested in software craft and quality.
+I enjoy sharing with domain experts and pairs to get things done right.
 Runner, choir singer and board gamer in my free time.
-This blog is for personal stuff, please [email me](mailto:leonard.beck@gmail.com) for any feedback.
+This blog is for personal stuff, feedback welcome on [email me](mailto:leonard.beck@gmail.com). 😊